Tell Brak: Culture

 The pre-Akkadian kingdom was famed for its acrobats, who were in demand in Ebla and trained local Eblaite entertainers.
 The kingdom also had its own local glyptic style called the "Brak Style", which was distinct from the southern sealing variants, employing soft circled shapes and sharpened edges.
 The Akkadian administration had little effect on the local administrative traditions and sealing style, and Akkadian seals existed side by side with the local variant.
 The Hurrians employed the Akkadian style in their seals, and Elamite seals were discovered, indicating an interaction with the western Iranian Plateau.

-Tell Brak provided great knowledge on the culture of Mitanni, which produced glass using sophisticated techniques, that resulted in different varieties of multicolored and decorated shapes.
+Tell Brak provided great knowledge on the culture of Mitanni, which produced glass using sophisticated techniques that resulted in different varieties of multicolored and decorated shapes.
 Samples of the elaborate Nuzi ware were discovered, in addition to seals that combine distinctive Mitannian elements with the international motifs of that period.

 Prior to the Nuzi ware, the predominant ceramic tradition at Brak is known as Khabur ware.
 Nuzi ware retains some shapes of Khabur ware, as well as some of its surface decorations.
 The fourth and last phase of Khabur ware (around 1500 BC) is generally contemporaneous with Nuzi ware.
 Both of them occur in parallel for some time at Brak before the Khabur ware disappears.

 Wagons

-Seals from Tell Brak and Nabada dated to the pre-Akkadian kingdom, revealed the use of four-wheeled wagons and war carriages.
+Seals from Tell Brak and Nabada dated to the pre-Akkadian kingdom revealed the use of four-wheeled wagons and war carriages.
 Excavation in area FS recovered clay models of equids and wagons dated to the Akkadian and post-Akkadian periods.
-The models provide information about the types of wagons used during that period (2350–2000 BC), and they include four wheeled vehicles and two types of two wheeled vehicles; the first is a cart with fixed seats and the second is a cart where the driver stands above the axle.
-The chariots were introduced during the Mitanni era, and none of the pre-Mitanni carriages can be considered chariots, as they are mistakenly described in some sources.
+The models provide information about the types of wagons used during that period (2350–2000 BC), and they include four-wheeled vehicles and two types of two-wheeled vehicles; the first is a cart with fixed seats and the second is a cart where the driver stands above the axle.
+The chariots were introduced during the Mitanni era.
+None of the pre-Mitanni carriages can be considered chariots, as they are mistakenly described in some sources.